 Lately, I’ve been grabbing off the shelves a whole lot of coconut flakes.
 That also means I have to find ways to cook and enjoy all the coconut in my life.
 Because I cannot “come and be” wasting Mr. N’s money on coconut and we end up not consuming it.

 That’s why I came up with these Coconut Chocolate Chip Cookies.
 Coconut chocolate chip cookies.
 Say that really fast!

 This recipe includes two of my culinary boos.
 Coconut – my boo for life and chocolate – my side boo.
 I’m loco for the coco and the choco!

-If you have no chocolate chips in your area, buy some chocolate bars - what is known as "Mambo" in Cameroon.
-I'm not sure how chocolate bars are called in other areas but I'm sure you can find some form of them where you live.
-If you are using the bars, cut them up and dump into your dough.
+If you have no chocolate chips in your area, buy some chocolate bars – what is known as “Mambo” in Cameroon, my country of origin.
+I’m not sure what chocolate bars are called in other areas but I’m sure you can find some form of them where you live.
+If you are using the bars, cut them up and add them into your dough.

-AND if you have no coconut flakes, grate some fresh coconut and dry up on low heat, stirring constantly or just use some coconut sweet (shredded coconut snack).
-You see, there is no excuse why you shouldn't make this luscious coconut-chocolate cookie dough.
+And if you have no coconut flakes, grate some fresh coconut and dry up on low heat, stirring constantly, or just use some coconut sweet (shredded candied coconut snack).
+You see, there is no excuse why you shouldn’t make this luscious coconut-chocolate cookie dough.

-To form the cookies, all you have to do is grab rounded spoonfuls of the dough and drop into a prepared baking tray.
+To form the cookies, all you have to do is grab rounded spoonfuls of the dough and drop them onto a prepared baking tray.
 If you have kids, this will be a fun thing to do with them.